I'm looking for information about

 Surgical procedures that require withholding analgesics must be justified for scientific reasons in the IACUC approved animal use protocol.

-The table below, developed by veterinarians as an assessment tool, standardizes pain relief requirements for surgical procedures based on the procedures level of invasiveness.
+The table below, developed by veterinarians as an assessment tool, standardizes pain relief requirements for surgical procedures based on the procedure’s level of invasiveness.
 Any surgical analgesic regimen described in the IACUC approved animal use protocol must follow, at a minimum, the expectations outlined in the table.

 Additionally, depending on the nature and invasiveness of a surgical procedure, the ULAM veterinarians may require additional analgesics to be added to the protocol.
 If pain persists after the required analgesia is provided, or other complications arise, a ULAM veterinarian must be consulted.